Same Girl (Jennifer Lopez song): Music video

 The music video for "Same Girl" was shot guerrilla style in the Castle Hill neighborhood of The Bronx, Lopez's hometown, during the weekend of December 28, 2013.
 It was directed by Steve Gomillion and Dennis Leupold, who have worked previously with Lopez on a variety of projects.
 The music video was described by Jocelyn Vena of MTV News as a "love letter" to the singer's hometown.
-The clip features Lopez taking on the subway, singing on a rooftop, walking throughout her neighborhood while greeting locals, taking pictures with fans and dancing.
-Speaking of Lopez's hair and looks, hair stylist Elsa Canedo said: "The looks were very relaxed and real, but we tossed in a few braids to give it some Bronx flavor."
+The clip features Lopez taking on the subway, singing on a rooftop, a brothel, a strip club, a dance club and a market.
+Walking throughout her neighborhood while greeting locals, taking pictures with fans and dancing.
+In the video, it's about the fact that the Bronx is a diverse neighborhood with beautiful people at heart and that it doesn't matter who you are.
+The South Bronx is special.
+And those who live there are also special people.
+Among them are most often dancers, gangsters, sex workers, lgbtq people, but also people who own small grocery businesses or others.

 The video ends with a note from Lopez that reads: "Thank you Andrew Freedman House, Jazz at Lincoln Center Youth Orchestra, and to all my people in the Bronx...
 You're forever in my heart."

 On the music video, Lopez said: "This was probably the craziest thing I've done in my career of music and movies.
 I like just being able to do things spontaneously, and not have everything so planned out."
 Recalling her decision to travel back to the Bronx and ride the subway for the music video, Lopez stated during an interview with Jay Leno: "Life can be so complicated and complex for everybody and for me as well and I just felt like, I just wanna get back on the train [...]
 It really just reminded me of all those amazing memories of riding on that train back and forth to Manhattan and back to the Bronx."